8080labs/ppscore/README.md

 There are multiple ways how you can calculate the PPS.
 The ppscore package provides a sample implementation that is based on the following calculations:

 - The score is calculated using only 1 feature trying to predict the target column.
 This means there are no interaction effects between the scores of various features.
 Note that this is in contrast to feature importance
 - The score is calculated on the test sets of a 4-fold cross-validation (number is adjustable via `cross_validation`).
 For classification, stratifiedKFold is used.
 For regression, normal KFold.
-Please note that this sampling might not be valid for time series data sets
+Please note that __this sampling might not be valid for time series data sets__
 - All rows which have a missing value in the feature or the target column are dropped
 - In case that the dataset has more than 5,000 rows the score is only calculated on a random subset of 5,000 rows.
-You can adjust the number of rows or skip this sampling via the API (`sample`).
+You can adjust the number of rows or skip this sampling via `sample`.
 However, in most scenarios the results will be very similar
 - There is no grid search for optimal model parameters
 - The result might change between calculations because the calculation contains random elements, e.g. the sampling of the rows or the shuffling of the rows before cross-validation.
 If you want to make sure that your results are reproducible you can set the random seed (`random_seed`).
+- If the score cannot be calculated, the package will not raise an error but return an object where ``is_valid_score`` is ``False``.
+The reported score will be ``invalid_score``.
+We chose this behavior because we want to give you a quick overview where significant predictive power exists without you having to handle errors or edge cases.
+However, when you want to explicitly handle the errors, you can still do so.

 ### Learning algorithm